-Chapter reading quizzes, journals, and other activities are due each week as detailed on Brightspace, by Sunday at 11:59 pm.
-Exceptions are noted in the schedule above.
+Chapter reading quizzes, journals, and other activities are due each week as detailed on Brightspace.
 Other readings may also be assigned during the course of the semester.
 The instructor reserves the right to make adjustments in the syllabus, assignments, activities, and the grading schedule as needed to meet course objectives and needs.